philocalyst/infat/README.md

 ## Summary

-- List which apps open a given file extension or URL scheme
+- List which apps open for a given file extension or URL scheme (Like when you double click a file in Finder)
 - Set a default application for a file extension or URL scheme
 - Load associations from a TOML config (`[files]` and `[schemes]` tables)
 - Verbose, scriptable, and ideal for power users and admins